 They are the traditional taste of Middle East cuisine, coming probably from Egypt.
 They went along as street food or meat substitute all over the world.
-They are usually served into Arabic soft wrap or kind of tortija.
-You can find them in any organic food store, combined with mediterranean salad and humus or sauce with tahini, the famous falafel bowl, a full and very popular meal for all the vegetarians and vegans out there.
+They are usually served into Arabic soft wrap or kind of tortilla.
+You can find them in any organic food store, combined with Mediterranean salad and hummus or sauce with tahini, the famous falafel bowl, a full and very popular meal for all the vegetarians and vegans out there.

 You will need:

-- 1 tea cup oat or millet flour or your favourite type
+- 1 teacup oat or millet flour or your favorite type

 - 1 clove of garlic